gferreira/fb-variable-spacing/docs/_reference/spacing-states-format.md

 A **spacing state** is a snapshot of the font’s glyph width and left margin values at a given state.

-Empty glyphs are described only by their width, as without contours there are also no left or right margins.
+Empty glyphs are described only by their width; as there are no contours, there are also no left or right margins.

 ```xml
 <key>com.hipertipo.spacingaxis.spacing</key>